1970 United States census: Conclusions

 California took over as the most populous state; New York had previously been ranked number one.
 While the entire country increased to more than 204 million persons, four states lost population, with West Virginia leading the list, down roughly 7 percent from 1960.

+On April 25, 1973, the Census Bureau announced the results of a reanalysis of the 1970 census.
+The report estimated that the census undercounted approximately 5.33 million people, for a net undercount rate of 2.5%.
+This would have made the population approximately 208.7 million.
+Of those undercounted, an estimated 3.45 million were white, and 1.88 million were black.